New Forest Non-Native Plants Project

 For a list of work parties to pull Himalayan balsam please contact Catherine Chatters.

-The New Forest Non-Native Plants Project is a partnership between the Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, The Forestry Commission, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.
+The New Forest Non-Native Plants Project is a partnership between the Hampshire & Isle of Wight Wildlife Trust, the Environment Agency, Forestry England, Natural England, the New Forest National Park Authority and The Verderers of The New Forest.

 Hampshire & Isle of Wight Wildlife Trust is a partner in the New Forest ‘Our Past, Our Future’ Landscape Partnership Scheme which, supported by The National Lottery Heritage Fund, will restore lost habitats, develop Forest skills and inspire a new generation to champion and care for the New Forest.
 This scheme will enable the New Forest Non-Native Plants Project to help stop the spread of invasive non-native plants in the New Forest area.
 For more information visit the Our Past, Our Future website.